Cocaine Addiction Recovery Statistics

 The next step is to find the best treatment program available to you and make a concerted effort to detox and stop using cocaine altogether.
 Most addicts need help with this, so you can increase your chances for recovery by asking for that help.

 - Intensive Outpatient Program (IOP) focused on relapse prevention

-It’s important to enroll in a top drug treatment program that suits your needs and level of addiction.
+It’s important to enroll in a program that suits your needs and level of addiction.
 An outpatient facility can offer you the flexibility to continue working while you attend classes and activities worked around your schedule.
 You can also choose a program that meets every day, all day, but you will still return home to sleep and take care of your family responsibilities.
-Another option for treatment is to live in a top residential treatment facility while you dedicate 100 percent of your time and energy to healing.
-Both programs may work for you; however, statistics show better recovery rates for those who participate in the best inpatient treatment programs.
+Another option is to live in a top residential facility while you dedicate 100 percent of your time and energy to healing.

 How Will Statistics Help My Loved One?

 In truth, the statistics don’t matter when it comes to your addicted loved one.
 The only thing that matters is their individual situation and how they respond to the process.
 If your loved one is looking to statistics to find hope, they can rest assured that hope is there.
 People recover from active addiction every day; there is hope.

 When a loved one is hurting, we want to help.
 Sometimes, the help we offer is not in the best interest of our loved one, even though we believe we are doing the right thing.
 When we try to ease a situation, we sometimes enable our loved one to continue using drugs or alcohol.

 There are certain behaviors and thought patterns that we should refrain from using, as compiled by the University of Pennsylvania.
 These enabling behaviors include: